 The Philadelphia Area Consortium of Special Collections Libraries (PACSCL) digitalized all 160,000 pages from Medieval works held by member libraries.
 HERE

-But first, a fifteenth century Carol about the boar's head at a Christmas feast.
+A fifteenth century Carol about the boar's head at a Christmas feast.

 The following carol described the festive meal, beginning with the entrance of the Boar’s Head encircled with garlands for the “first mess.”
 The second course had many birds, venison, furmity, wines, ale and sweets.